 You can apply online or in person for store credit cards.
 When you apply in person and are approved, you often get a temporary credit card so you can start shopping immediately.

 Take the Target RedCard, for example.
 How many times have you been asked, “Would you like to save 5% today by opening a Target RedCard?”
 They want to offer you the incentive to buy more and save more and take advantage of those savings immediately.

 Some stores don’t even require a credit card to be present if you can verify your identity.
 Retailers like Best Buy and Macy’s check your driver’s license and have you enter your social security number to access your credit card account.

 It’s a quick and easy way to start shopping without having to wait for the card to come in the mail.
 On top of that, some stores like Cabela’s even have physical cards on hand to give you right away.

 Which credit card issuers don’t offer instant credit card numbers?

-Some credit card issuers just don’t offer card information before the physical card arrives in the mail.
-The big-name creditors you won’t see this service from include: Alliant Credit Union, Discover, Navy Federal Credit Union, and Wells Fargo.
+Some credit card companies just don’t offer card information before the physical card arrives in the mail.
+The big-name issuers you won’t see this service from include: Alliant Credit Union, Discover, Navy Federal Credit Union, and Wells Fargo.